 Massage is a practice of applying lotion, soft wax, stones or pressure to another person's face or body.
-Treatments which are unlikely to break the skin, but do involve contact with the skin, may be considered to carry public health risks, such as the transfer of bacterial and viral infections due to direct skin contact between client and therapist.
+Treatments which are unlikely to break the skin, but do involve contact with the skin, may be considered to carry public health risks, such as the transfer of bacterial and viral infections due to direct skin contact between client and beauty professional.

-The minimum standards contained in this part of these guidelines aim to ensure that therapists who are undertaking massage conduct their treatments in a safe and hygienic manner so as to reduce risks to public health.
+The minimum standards contained in this part of these guidelines aim to ensure that beauty professionals who are undertaking massage conduct their treatments in a safe and hygienic manner so as to reduce risks to public health.

-Therapists are advised to comply with the following standards:
+Beauty professionals are advised to comply with the following standards:

 - Premises

 - Consultation Section

-- · Risk and Health Management
+- Risk and Health Management

-Precautions, consent and aftercare
+Precautions, Consent and Aftercare

-Prior to the commencement of any massage treatment, the therapist must:
+Prior to the commencement of any massage treatment, the beauty professional must:

-- Consult the client who wishes to undergo such treatment including medical history to make sure the treatment is suitable for that client. - Advice the client who wishes to undergo such treatment of the risks associated with the treatment. - 3.
-Give advice appropriate to the procedure to be undertaken, concerning precautions and post treatment procedures that should be taken by the client who wishes to undergo the treatment.
+- 1) Consult the client who wishes to undergo such treatment including medical history to make sure the treatment is suitable for that client. - 2) Advice the client who wishes to undergo such treatment of the risks associated with the treatment. - 3) Give advice appropriate to the procedure to be undertaken, concerning precautions and post treatment procedures that should be taken by the client who wishes to undergo the treatment.

-Therapists must evaluate the skin site prior to each treatment and any skin condition that may lead to skin irritation must be discussed.
+Beauty professionals must evaluate the skin site prior to each treatment and any skin condition that may lead to skin irritation must be discussed.

-Before commencing any skin to skin contact, Therapists must ensure that any cuts or abrasions on both the therapist and the client where there will be skin contact are covered.
+Before commencing any skin to skin contact, beauty professional must ensure that any cuts or abrasions on both the therapist and the client where there will be skin contact are covered.
 Any gloves used must be disposed of after each massage.